 Travel prize scams are attempts to trick you into parting with your money to claim a ‘reward’ such as a free or discounted holiday.

 If you decide to take up this offer, you will be asked to provide your credit card and licence details before they can send you the ‘prize’.
-If you hand over your personal details, the scammer will quickly use these to take money from your bank account.
+If you hand over your credit card details, the scammer will quickly use these to take money from your bank account.
 They may also use your personal details to commit some other form of identity crime.

 The promised prize or vouchers will either never arrive, or if they do, will be dishonoured when you try to redeem them.
 Sometimes the scammers will provide you with tickets and an itinerary but when the time to travel arrives, the tickets are useless and the business cannot be contacted.